 |9.||Canon T3||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |12.||Canon XS||Y||- / -||-||-||-||2.0||-||-||-|

 |13.||Fujifilm X100T||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 |14.||Fujifilm X100S||Y||stereo / mono||-||-||micro||2.0||-||-||-|

 |16.||Leica X2||Y||- / -||-||-||mini||2.0||-||-||-|

 It is notable that the T6 offers wifi support, while the X Typ 113 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the T6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
+Both the T6 and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The T6 was replaced by the Canon T7, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.